 Signing a Contract

 Coming to an agreement on price and terms between the seller and the buyer is the first step.
-Properties tend to remain on the market for about two weeks on average as of 2020.
+The typical home spent 58 days on the market in November 2020, 13 days less than the same time last year nationwide.

 The seller will either accept the offer, reject it outright, or issue a counteroffer.
 The procedure can involve just one counteroffer, or it might evolve into a multitude of counteroffers going back and forth between buyer and seller for a period of time.